 I admit I recently did exactly what Hollywood executives wanted me to, and watched this for its big names.
 As a De Niro and Hoffman fan, I had to witness what is both of their highest grossing film.
-The week it came out in 2004 I opted for Lemony Snickett’s A Series of Unfortunate Events, which is, ironically, a film which treats its audience with far more maturity than Meet the Fockers.
+The week it came out in 2004 I opted for Lemony Snickett’s A Series of Unfortunate Events, yet none of the events in that film were as unfortunate as Meet the Fockers.

 The film follows a dull woman’s parents (Robert De Niro and Blythe Danner) meeting the in-laws for the first time, hilariously called the Fockers.
 The twist is that the Fockers (Dustin Hoffman and Barbra Streisand) are a lazy Hollywood screen writer’s idea of odd, as they live like spoilt rich white Americans but mention sex at inappropriate times and walk in on people in the shower.

 This set up leads to lots of hilarious situations like a baby saying “asshole”, a dog humping a cat, Robert De Niro wearing a boob and a foreskin landing in a fondue.
 You could argue that anyone expecting quality from a film with this title only has themselves to blame, but crude humour can be good if it’s well done.
 Fockers is crude, they just forgot the humour.